Introduction

 R code is automatically re-run whenever:

-- Data or outputs that are inputs into R calculations are changed (unless Properties > R CODE > Automatic is un-checked in the Object Inspector).
-Examples include: a variable set used was recoded, the Data Set is updated, and a combo box used to create a filter is changed.
+- Data or outputs that are inputs into R calculations are changed (unless Data > Calculate Automatically is unchecked in the object inspector).
+Examples include: a variable set used was recoded, the data set is updated, and a combo box used to create a filter is changed.

-R code is a part of a document's dependency graph of modifications/calculations, which can impacts speed on large documents.
+R code is a part of a document's dependency graph of modifications/calculations, which can impact the speed on large documents.
 You can review How to Optimize Speed of Displayr Documents for more information.

 Helpful highlighting